mahmud1rahman/travel-site/README.md

 -To work with GIT:
 -Working on branch: git branch (name of the branch ) -git checkout (to start on that branch ),
+-also u can do : git checkout -b (branch name )
 -to merge into master:
 -first follow the add/commit,
 -then git checkout to Master
 -git merge (the branch name ).

 ## Notes